-The rest of the article is organized as follows.
-In the next section, we present the model and derive equilibrium implications for trading behavior.
-In Section 2, we describe the equilibrium implications of institutional herding for the time-series properties of stock returns and trading volume.
-In Section 3, we discuss our core assumptions in greater detail and provide an alternative model that does not assume market power for security dealers.
-Our conclusions are presented in Section 4.
+The rest of the paper is organized as follows.
+In the next section we present the model and derive equilibrium implications for trading behavior.
+In section 3 we describe the equilibrium implications of institutional herding for the time-series properties of stock returns and trading volume.
+Section 4 discusses our core assumptions in greater detail and provides an alternative model without assuming market power for security dealers.
+Section 5 concludes.

-1. A Model of Institutional Herding
+2 A Model of Institutional Herding